devopsdays/devopsdays-web/README.md

 1. To watch for changes and rebuild on the fly, open a new terminal, cd to your fork of the repo, and enter this command: `hugo server -w --baseUrl="http://localhost:1313"`

 ### Contribute changes
-1. Code changes that affect the overall site will be reviewed only if they are in a separate pull request from any event-specific content.
+1. Code changes that affect the overall site will be reviewed only if they are in a separate pull request from any event-specific content. tl;dr: don't add "giant template change" in the same PR as "here are some more sponsors".
+If it affects anything other than your event, it should be in its own PR.
 1. We use [github issues](https://github.com/devopsdays/devopsdays-web/issues) to track work, so feel free to create new ones if you like (or read/comment on existing ones).
 1. Before you commit any changes, create a new branch, i.e., `git checkout -b fix-that-thing`
 1. Make your changes, test them locally, then push that branch up to origin on your fork (`git push origin BRANCHNAME`)